Teen Titans (2006 video game): Development and marketing

-Teen Titans was unveiled on April 19, 2005, shortly be for the Electronics Entertainment Expo (E3) that year.
-A game under the same name was released for the Game Boy Advance on October 16, 2005.
+Teen Titans was unveiled in April 2005, shortly before the Electronics Entertainment Expo (E3) that year.
+A game under the same name was released for the Game Boy Advance on October 16 the same year.
 The console version was released initially in North America for GameCube and PlayStation 2 on May 24, 2006.
-It was released in the PAL region on October 11, 2006, and a North American Xbox released followed two days later on October 13.
+It was released in the PAL region on October 11, and a North American Xbox released followed two days later on October 13.

 Teen Titans was released at a lower list price game.
-It sold for 20 USD in North America.
+It sold for 20 dollars in North America.
 It was designed to coincide with the 2003 Cartoon Network show Teen Titans.
 Many of the game's voice actors, 18 in total, reprise their roles from the TV series.
 This includes Scott Menville as Robin, Hynden Walch as Starfire, Tara Strong as Raven, Greg Cipes as Beast Boy, and Khary Payton as Cyborg.
 The game makes use of Havok for its physics simulations such as destructables.